 Freeman, Albies HR again, Braves hang on for 2-0 NLCS lead

-Freeman was hit on his right elbow by Alex Wood in the eighth and was shaken up but stayed in the game.
+Freeman was hit on his right elbow by Alex Wood's pitch in the eighth and was shaken up but stayed in the game.

 “Stung him pretty good and he lost feeling,” Snitker said.
 “But I think after he got through that inning and came back in, he got all of his strength back.
 He should be OK.”

-Anderson allowed one hit and struck out five, but walked five while throwing 85 pitches in four innings.
-The 22-year-old right-hander didn’t come out for the fifth after Braves batted around in the top of the frame, building a 6-0 lead while tying a LCS record with four walks in the inning.
+The 22-year-old Anderson allowed one hit and struck out five, but walked five while throwing 85 pitches in four innings.
+He didn’t come out for the fifth after the Braves batted around in the top half and built a 6-0 lead while tying an LCS record with four walks in the inning.

-“We had a good game plan and in the playoffs you just have to keep guys from scoring and we were able to do that,” Anderson said.
-“As long as we keep winning ballgames here. ...
-It’s good to be up 2-0, and we get back to work tomorrow.”
+“We had a good game plan, and in the playoffs you just have to keep guys from scoring and we were able to do that,” Anderson said.
+“As long as we keep winning ballgames here."

-The Dodgers, who had the best record in the pandemic-shortened season, trailed 7-0 until Seager’s three-run homer to greet A.J.
+Los Angeles, which had the majors' best record in the pandemic-shortened season, trailed by seven until Seager’s three-run homer to greet A.J.
 Minter in the seventh.

+“Us showing some life offensively was very good to see,” Dodgers manager Dave Roberts said.

 Tyler Matzek, the second of seven Atlanta pitchers, worked two scoreless innings for the win.

-When Kershaw was scratched in favor of a likely start later in the series, it set up the second matchup of rookie starting pitchers in a LCS.
+When Kershaw was scratched in favor of a likely start later in the series, it set up the second matchup of rookie starting pitchers in an LCS game.

 Gonsolin’s postseason debut came 17 days after his prior game.
 The right-hander struck out seven and allowed only three hits, but gave up five runs and walked three in 4 1/3 innings.